TACC/Lmod/docs/source/050_lua_modulefiles.rst

 **always_load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
-However when this command is reversed it does nothing.
+However, when this command is reversed, it does nothing.

 **set_alias** ("name","value"):
      define an alias to name with value.